os-js/osjs-proc-provider/README.md

 # OS.js v3 Proc Service Provider

-Adds support for spawning and listening in on processes on the node server.
+Adds support for spawning and piping processes and pseudo terminals on the node server.

+Communicates via the internal websocket.

 ## Installation